 You want to go to an Artist that is Licensed and Certified by a Legitimate Training School.
 Make sure their work is consistent and active.
 A great artist will have no problem showing work and the pictures will look somewhat similar.
 A good artist is willing and can answer any and all questions you have.
 That is the best way to know if an artist is a Trained Professional, if they can answer questions regarding the procedure, process and know what they are doing and talking about.

 THE ARTIST IS HONEST!
-So many false permanent cosmetic technicians will give you false information to lure you into their Salon or Spa and advertise that they offer Permanent Cosmetics when they don’t.
 A true honest Permanent Makeup Artist will be skilled in all aspects of permanent makeup and semi-permanent makeup; eyeliner, eyebrows, and lips, paramedical, and scar camouflage are just some examples.

 Make sure the technician lets you know the possible outcomes of permanent makeup that may affect you.
 This will reassure you the Artist cares about you and informs you of any possible outcomes so there are no surprises.
 Don’t go to anyone that doesn’t make you feel relaxed and calm.
 It will make you feel more comfortable knowing you did your homework and made the right choice.